didas72/DirectionField/README.md

 ## Formulas

 Out of laziness I didn't bother to implement a formula parser, so I made a whole system for executable formulas.
-It is documentation for it [here](docs/formulas.md).
+The documentation for it is [here](docs/formulas.md).

 ## Building